mangojuicejs/mangojuice/README.md

 **`@Cmd.execLatest`**.
 There is also `@Cmd.execEvery`.
 It is a command for executing async function.
 Command of this type should return a `Task` object, which defines what async function should be executed and what is success/fail handler commands.
 Success command will be executed with returned value from async function, and fail command will be executed with throwed error object.
 Success and fail commands is optional (will be executed a nope command instead of some not defined cmd).
 The task function gets the same arguments as command function which created a task.

 **`this.call(fetch, 'www.google.com/search')`** in task.
 This thing inspired by `redux-saga` and needed to achive two goals: (1) it creates task cancellation point and (2) it makes easier to test a task (you can pass some testing `call` func in a context which will mock results of some executions).
 If some task marked as `execLatest` and it will be called before previos one returned some results (before success/fail cmd executed), then previous task will be canceled and new one started.

-**`ctx`** as first argument of each command is just an object with `model` field.
-So you can use it to define next state of a model, or to take some information to decide what command should be executed next.

 #### All together
 ```js